UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 But Mayweather wasn’t the only person excited to see Joshua’s big win.

-Rising boxing phenom Devin Haney was happy to watch Joshua do his thing again on Saturday.
+Rising lightweight boxing phenom Devin Haney was happy to watch Joshua do his thing again on Saturday.

 I’m happy watching AJ dismantle Pulev! 😂